Some Points To Remember While Preparing For MCAT

 - Princeton Review and Kaplan are two big names in the formal review programs field (online and offline), with many other small players.

 4. Collect enough materials-You could start collecting materials right from your undergraduate days.
 Even if you are starting a little later, it does not matter; and plenty of materials are available.
 In case of joining a formal review program, you might get some materials from the course provider.
-However, when undertaking self study, you should take extra care to collect all required materials to prep MCAT.
+However, when undertaking self study, you should take extra care to collect all required materials for preparation.

 - Plenty of materials are available online and offline - like books, practice tests, previous years' question papers, and online videos and lectures.
 Many online materials are either free or of very low cost.

 - The Official Guide to MCAT Exam by AAMC is a good resource to start with and contains 140 questions from previous exams.